seiferfl/seiferfl/README.md

 ### 📘 Recent Questions I’ve Been Thinking About

 > 🧩 What kind of internal representations enable flexible generalization in both brains and machines?
-> 🔁 Can simple recurrent structures (like RNNs) model working memory as efficiently as cortical circuits - and how?

 ---